tomnor/channelpack/docs/overview_examples.rst

 Loading and exploring data files
 ================================

-If your data is numeric and in a textfile, the function `txtpack` try to be smart and figure out data delimiter, decimal separator, start-row of data and the channel names::
+If your data is numeric and in a text file, the function `txtpack` try to be smart and figure out data delimiter, decimal separator, start-row of data and the channel names::